Over 20 Years of Advancing Diabetes Care

-This year the 19th Annual Montana Diabetes Professional Conference will be held at the Great Northern Hotel in Helena, October 27-28, 2016.
-Watch for the Save the Date!
-Join us for this exciting & informative conference that provides annual state-of-the art training for healthcare professionals in diabetes prevention, education, and clinical care.
+The 21st Annual Diabetes Conference will be held at Fairmont Hot Springs, Montana (near Anaconda), October 25th & 26th.
+Watch for the upcoming 2018 Brochure and make sure to register early for this exciting & informative conference that provides annual state-of-the art training for healthcare professionals in diabetes prevention, education, and clinical care.
 The sessions are lecture-based with question and answer periods and promises networking opportunities throughout.

 The conference features presentations that will focus on:

 - New updates in diabetes medications

 - Stroke prevention

 - Montana’s Quality Data Initiative at Community Health Centers

 - Native diabetes health and culture of care

 Target AudienceThe content is targeted toward nurses, dietitians, pharmacists, nurse practitioners, physician assistants, physicians (including internists, endocrinologists, pediatricians, and family physicians), and other health care professionals.
 Continuing education credits will be available.